-The Wisconsin HAIs in LTC and the Department of Health Services (DHS), Division of Quality Assurance (DQA), is pleased to announce the Art & Science of Infection Prevention and Control conference for staffs working in Wisconsin nursing homes to be held May 17-18, 2017, at the Kalahari Resort and Conference Center.
+The Wisconsin HAIs in LTC and the Department of Health Services (DHS), Division of Quality Assurance (DQA) provided the Art & Science of Infection Prevention and Control conference for staffs working in Wisconsin nursing homes on May 17-18, 2017, at the Kalahari Resort and Conference Center.

 The conference was developed in collaboration with DQA staff, nursing home providers and members of the Wisconsin HAIs in LTC Coalition.
-National and local experts will address the topics of antibiotic stewardship, outbreak identification and management and surveillance.
+National and local experts addressed the topics of antibiotic stewardship, outbreak identification and management and surveillance.

-David Nace, MD, MPH will deliver the keynote address about outbreak management on May 18th.
+David Nace, MD, MPH was the May 18th keynote and spoke about outbreak management.
 Dr. Nace is an associate professor and director of the Long Term Care & Flu Programs for the University of Pittsburgh Institutes on Aging and his research focuses primarily on infectious disease in long-term care.
 He is the chair of the American Medical Directors Association – (Society for Post-Acute and Long-Term Care) Infections Advisory Committee.